Optimally Guarding 2-Reflex Orthogonal Polyhedra by Reflex Edge Guards: Bounds in terms of

 In the next theorem, we give an upper bound on the number of guards for a 2-reflex orthogonal polyhedron in terms of $r$, $g$ and $b$, where $b$ is the number of collars.
 The presence of $b$ may look redundant (as it just contributes to lowering the bound), but we will actually have to carry this parameter along to the next section, in order to prove Theorem~\ref{t4:2orthoe}.
-The casual reader may ignore this term and read (\ref{eq4:main}) simply as

 \begin{theorem} Any 2-reflex orthogonal polyhedron with $r>0$ reflex edges, $b$ collars and genus $g$ is guardable by at most

 (open or closed) reflex edge guards. \end{theorem} \begin{proof} We proceed by induction on the number of non-primitive contact rectangles.
 The base case is given by non-convex stacks, for which (\ref{eq4:main}) holds due to Lemma~\ref{l4:stack} and the fact that $b=0$.